nikitavoloboev/moonbit/README.md

 #### [Books](https://www.apple.com/ibooks/)

-- Use it listen to audiobooks I downloaded because Audible is too expensive.
-As well as read books with `.epub` extension.
+- Use it to read books (PDF & EPUB).
+And listen to audio books I downloaded that Audible doesn't have.

 #### [V for Wiki](http://v-for-wiki.com) - Wiki reader